interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/aggregate_checks.md

 Inspects all record queries for their usage of https.
 If services such as a service provider, observer or DSS are marked as being in "local debug" mode, they may serve requests over http without producing failed checks despite their lack of encryption.

-#### No unattributed queries check

-All queries must have been attributed to a participant: an unattributed query means that one of the test cases has not properly recorded to which participant it was made.

-This is an internal requirement and does not necessarily imply that there is a problem with the participants under test.

 #### All interactions happen over https check

 If non-encrypted interactions such as plaintext queries over http are allowed, **[astm.f3411.v22a.NET0220](../../../../requirements/astm/f3411/v22a.md)** is not satisfied.